NilPointer-Software/bdfd-wiki/src/bdscript/pinMessage.md

 # $pinMessage
 Pins a message in the current channel.

-> ⚠️ A channel can have a maximum of 50 pin messages.
+> ⚠️ A channel can have a maximum of 50 pinned messages.

 ## Usages
 There are 2 usages of `$pinMessage` :